Desert Wild Flower Reports ¦ Field Trip Reports ¦ Birds ¦ Reptiles ¦ Mammals ¦ Cacti ¦ Shrubs and Trees

 February 19 - 20, 2005

 The Arizona Native Plant Society's field trip took place here despite the threat of wet weather.
 Three society members camped about two kilometers from the Palm Canyon trail head parking area Satruday night and were treated to heavy rain, lightning and thunder overnight.
 By morning it was clearing but quite chilly and densely foggy ... rare events in the desert.
-By mid morning Sunday the sun was out and the temperatures had reach a very comfortable 18°C. And the nature lovers arrived including some very knowledgeable botanists and and all around naturalists like Steve Ganley and John Anderson.
-In all there were sixteen participants in this trip was organized by Mike Plagens.
+By mid morning Sunday the Sun was out and the temperatures had reached a very comfortable 18°C. And the nature lovers arrived including some very knowledgeable botanists and and all around naturalists like Steve Ganley and John Anderson.
+In all there were sixteen participants in this trip organized by Mike Plagens.
 Among the dozens of flowering species found were Koeberlinia spinosa (all thorn), Berberis harrisoniana (KOFA Barberry) and Mohavea confertifolia (Ghost Flower) -- see the complete list in the chart at the bottom of this page.
 Few could remember this desert looking so colorful and verdant.
-Mean while an American Kestrel was flaunting is aviator skills diving up and down and around steep cliff faces while Canyon Wrens' beckoning call reverberated off them.
+Meanwhile an American Kestrel was flaunting is aviator skills diving up and down and around steep cliff faces, while Canyon Wrens' beckoning call reverberated about.
 It was a stunning day in one of our state's most beautiful spots.

 January 22, 2005